Form 5471: How US Citizens File a Foreign Corporation with the IRS

 - Whether you live in the United States or not, it’s reportable.

-So, for someone like me who used a foreign company and lived outside the United States while still a citizen, I had to report.
-Reporting did not take away the tax benefits of living outside the US and using a foreign company, but I still had to file.
+Anyone who uses a foreign company and lives outside the United States while still a citizen has to report.
+Reporting does not take away the tax benefits of living outside the US and using a foreign company, but you’ll still have to file.

-Can you exempt yourself from the filing requirement?
+Can you exempt yourself from the Form 5471 filing requirements?

 The short answer is no.